 That’s a long-winded way of saying that The Doobie Brothers look pretty funny to me, with their sleeveless leopard-skin t-shirts.
 But they sound just fine.
 I missed them first time around, but have tried to do my homework.
 From 1971 to 1976 they had an impressive string of hits (‘Listen to the Music’, ‘Rockin’ Down the Highway’, ‘Long Train Running’, ‘Taking It to the Streets’), but those aren’t what I’m here to talk about.
 They’re roadhouse boogie/hippie-dippy fine, no objections there.
 But there’s one song of theirs in which they surpass themselves, a song which has given me a ridiculous amount of pleasure for these many years.

-MM wrote the song together with Kenny Loggins (of Loggins and Messina), another simpy, country-rock pretty face from 1970s California.
+MM wrote the song together with Kenny Loggins (of Loggins and Messina), another simpy, country-rock pretty face from 1970s California, and they won the 1980 Grammy for Song of the Year!
 If you really need to hear Loggins and MM ruining their terrific song, you can listen to it here, but I recommend passing on the dubious pleasure.

 The song describes an intriguing situation–not usually covered in pop songs, but admirably specific, and painfully true for many of us guys.
 He’s carried a torch for her for so many years that he’s invented a shared history.
 He tries to talk to her, and she’s polite, although she has no idea what he’s talking about.
 But his imagined memory is immune to reality.
 That never happened to me, but some friends of mine have attested that it’s a hard-wired bug in the male genome.